microsoft/TypeScript/doc/spec/Types.md

 infers the type of 'name' to be the String primitive type since that is the type of the value used to initialize it.
 When inferring the type of a variable, property or function result from an expression, the ***widened*** form of the source type is used as the inferred type of the target.
-The widened form of a type is the type in which all literal types have been replaced with their base types, according to the following rule:
+The widened form of a type is the type in which all literal types have been replaced with their base primitive types, according to the following rule:

 If the type is:
 * A string literal type, the result is the String type